 is rendered as:

-Table C.1 maps the required values of content for pubState and pubStage during the various stages of document development.
+Table C.1 maps the required content values of pubState, pubStage, and pubConfidential during the various stages of document development.
+These values represent the naming convention(s) as defined in SMPTE AG 02 and flowcharts as defined in SMPTE AG 07

 draft |